mario528/MarioPromise/README.md

 # MarioPromise
 ## what is MarioPromise
 As we well know，Promise is a new solution for asynchronous programming.
-Promise can replace callback functions and events  programming method. this Library will achieve Promise container.
+Promise can replace callback functions and events  programming method. this Library will achieve Promise container base on Promise/A+ rule.
 ## How to use
 #### 1).install mario-promise
 ``` shell